tijmenb/yard-markdown-docs-collected/outputs/mongodb---mongo-ruby-driver.md

 ## `class Mongo::Grid::File`

+A representation of a file in the database.

 ⚠️ **Please use the 'stream' API on a FSBucket instead.
 Will be removed in driver version 3.0.**